btraven00/ob-container-isolate-python/README.md

 # Ancient Python 2.7 with virtualenv & Apptainer

-This project demonstrates how to use the modern package manager uv to bootstrap a legacy Python 2.7 environment inside a container.
+This project demonstrates how to bootstrap a legacy Python 2.7 environment inside a container.
 This is ideal for archiving old scientific workflows or running legacy scripts on modern HPC clusters using Apptainer.

 The motivation is to allow omnibenchmark users to run legacy Python 2.7 scripts and bypass a current limitation in omnibenchmark's use of snakemake, where